Verify

 Indirect (grid) water

 Recompute it from the certificate's own generation mix and energy: sum over each fuel of (fuel share × energy in MWh × its consumption factor).
-The factors are published in the RCC Standard.
+The factors are published in the standard.
 The figure is water consumed, not withdrawn.

 The canon version pins the ruleset.
 A future precision change bumps the version and leaves prior certificates verifiable under their own version, so a certificate never becomes uncheckable.